keepthrifty/keepthrifty.github.io/pages/start-here.md

 You've got big dreams underneath the surface and want to make them a reality.
 You've felt stuck by never-enough finances and overloaded schedules and are ready to take control and chase your dreams.

 This site is a resource to help you be diligent about how you spend your money and your time.
-If you're using these limited resources to support your values and achieve your dreams, then you've got a Keep Thrifty mindset.
+If you're using them carefully to support your values and achieve your dreams, then you've got a Keep Thrifty mindset.

 If not, there's still time to make a change.